madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 “37.
 When, however, there is question of another conjectural opinion, namely polygenism, the children of the Church by no means enjoy such liberty.
 For the faithful cannot embrace that opinion which maintains that either after Adam there existed on this earth true men who did not take their origin through natural generation from him as from the first parent of all, or that Adam represents a certain number of first parents.
 Now it is no no way apparent how such an opinion can be reconciled with that which the sources of revealed truth and the documents of the Teaching Authority of the Church propose with regard to original sin, which proceeds from a sin actually committed by an individual Adam and which, through generation, is passed on to all and is in everyone as his own.”

+The strength of the teaching from Trent is at least Level 2, and the strength of the teaching from [_Humani Generis_](https://www.vatican.va/content/pius-xii/en/encyclicals/documents/hf_p-xii_enc_12081950_humani-generis.html) is at least Level 3.
 From the Catechism and these magisterial texts, we infer that the following elements are essential to a Catholic understanding of Adam and Eve:

 * (F1) The Fall refers to a real event involving our first parents.
 * (F2) The sin of Adam was “in its origin one.”
-* (F3) Original sin is passed on to all “by propagation, not by imitation.”[^6]
+* (F3) Original sin is passed on to all “by propagation, not by imitation.”[^5]
 * (F4) There was “a sin actually committed by an individual Adam and which, through generation, is passed on to all.”
 * (F5) All “true men” on Earth after Adam “take their origin through natural generation from him.”
 * (F6) Evolution of the human body is possible, but God’s special action is required for the creation of the soul.

-[^6]: In Catholic theology, “original sin” constitutes a deprivation of the original grace possessed by our first parents.
+[^5]: In Catholic theology, “original sin” constitutes a deprivation of the original grace possessed by our first parents.
 It is not a guilty status imputed to us as if we too committed the sin of Adam.
 Rather, we are born deprived of the grace in which our parents were created.

 While there may be additional essential elements (e.g. that Adam was male, that he had freedom of choice, that Eve was made from him, etc.), these six suffice as a workable list to consult when evaluating options.
 To the extent that proposals about Adam and Eve are compatible with (F1) - (F6), they are compatible with Catholic teaching.